Jupiter is a picturesque beach town overlooking the Atlantic Ocean.

 The Roger Dean Chevrolet Stadium came into the spotlight in 2013 for hosting one round of the World Baseball Classic.

-In 2019, the stadium played host to the Florida State League All-Star Game.
+In 2019, the stadium hosted the Florida State League All-Star Game.

 So, if you are lucky enough, you can even catch a live match.